wconrad/ftpd/README.md

 to 0.0.0.0 will work fine, but when the client tries to connect to 0.0.0.0, it won't get to the server.

+LIST doesn't accept globs.
+It has other problems (it accepts arbitrary ls arguments!) and needs to be rewritten to not shell out to "ls".

 ## RUBY COMPATABILITY

 The tests pass with these Rubies: